/

 For a task as critical as CRM-ERP synchronization, a purpose-built solution is required—one that is architected from the ground up for real-time, bi-directional data flow.

-Choosing the right tool depends on a clear understanding of its underlying architecture and intended use case.
+Choosing the right tool depends on a clear understanding of its underlying architecture and intended use case — whether you need to consolidate data from multiple CRMs, sync a single CRM with an ERP in real time, or both.

 Generalist Platforms: Broad but Not Deep